erichs/composure/README.md

-  metafor             prints function metadata associated with keyword reference           displays apidoc help for a specific function revise              loads function into editor for revision
+  metafor             prints function metadata associated with keyword reference           displays apidoc help for a specific function revise              loads function into editor for revision write               writes one or more composed function definitions to stdout

   meanwhile